 - No 92 Sqn

 - No 1539 BAT Flight

-Photographs from the memorial unveiling at Bibury on 7 October 2018:
+Photographs and video from the memorial unveiling at Bibury on 7 October 2018: